On minimal nonperfectly divisible fork-free graphs: Introduction

 A \textit{hole} of $G$ is an induced cycle of length at least 4, and a $k$-hole is a hole of length $k$.
 A $k$-hole is called an \textit{odd hole} if $k$ is odd, and is called an \textit{even hole} otherwise.
 An \textit{antihole} is the complement of some hole.
 An \textit{odd (resp. even) antihole} is defined analogously.
 A \textit{fork} is the graph obtained from $K_{1,3}$ (usually called claw) by subdividing an edge once.
 The class of claw-free graphs is a subclass of fork-free graphs.
 It is known that there is no linear binding function even for $(3K_1, 2K_2)$-free graphs \cite{BRSV19}, which is a special subclass of claw-free graphs.
-Kim \cite{Kim} showed that the Ramsey number $R(3,t)$ has order of magnitude $O(\frac{t^2}{logt})$, and thus for any claw-free graph $G$, $\chi(G) \leq O( \frac{\omega^2(G)}{log\omega(G)})$.
-Chudnovsky and Seymour proved in \cite{claw-free} that every connected claw-free graph $G$ with a stable set of size at least three satisfies $\chi(G) \leq 2\omega(G)$.
+Kim \cite{K1995} showed that the Ramsey number $R(3,t)$ has order of magnitude $O(\frac{t^2}{logt})$, and thus for any claw-free graph $G$, $\chi(G) \leq O( \frac{\omega^2(G)}{log\omega(G)})$.
+Liu {\em et al.} \cite{Yu} proved that $\chi(G) \leq 7\omega^2(G)$ for every fork-free graph $G$.
+Chudnovsky and Seymour proved in \cite{CS2010} that every connected claw-free graph $G$ with a stable set of size at least three satisfies $\chi(G) \leq 2\omega(G)$.

-The authors of \cite{forkfreeconjecture} mentioned a conjecture of Sivaraman claiming that fork-free graphs are perfectly divisible. \begin{conjecture} {\em\cite{forkfreeconjecture}} The class of fork-free graphs is perfectly divisible. \end{conjecture}
+The authors of \cite{KKS2022} mentioned a conjecture of Sivaraman claiming that fork-free graphs are perfectly divisible. \begin{conjecture} {\em\cite{KKS2022}} The class of fork-free graphs is perfectly divisible. \end{conjecture}

-The above conjecture is not even known to be true for claw-free graphs.
-It is conceivable that the proof of perfect divisibility for claw-free graphs could be based on the detailed structure theorem for such graphs due to Chudnovsky and Seymour \cite{clawIV}.
-Very recently, Liu et al. \cite{Yu} proved that $\chi(G) \leq 7\omega^2(G)$ for every fork-free graph $G$.
-This is a significant progress on Conjecture \ref{fork}, and motivates us to pay more attention to the perfect divisibility of fork-free graphs.